programming-notes/user-registration-and-authentication-challenge/README.md

 ### Release 1:  Implement User Login
-When users register for our site, we'll want them to be able to later return to our site and login using the details that they provided when registering—specifically, the e-mail address and password.
+If users register with our site, they'll need to be able to log into their accounts.
+Specifically, we'll ask users to log in with their e-mail addresses and passwords.
 How will our application determine whether or not the user supplied a correct e-mail and password combination?
+Where should that responsibility live?

+We'll give that responsibility to the `User` model by defining an `.authenticate` class method.
+The method will accept two arguments—an e-mail address and a password—and attempt to find a user with those credentials.
+We'll need to implement this method ourselves, but Figure 4 provides some shell code and pseudocode.

 ```ruby
 class User < ActiveRecord::Base